Feral Druid 9.2.7 Guide

 So to recap, tier sets are unique pieces of armor that, when equipped simultaneously, provide you with a bonus, different for each spec of the chosen class.
 This bonus is based on the number of pieces from the set you have equipped, with most tier sets providing bonuses when equipping 2 or 4 pieces.

-How to get the Feral Druid Tier Set in Shadowlands Patch 9.2.7
+How to get the Feral Druid Tier Set in Dragonflight Patch 10.2.7

-There are three ways you can get tier set items in WoW in the Shadowlands expansion:
+There are three ways you can get tier set items in WoW in the Dragonflight expansion:

-- Sepulcher Raid: You can get tier set items from specific bosses in the Sepulcher of the First Ones raid.
+• Awakened Raids: You can get tier set items found as class tokens from specific bosses in the Dragonflight Awakened Raids.

-- Creation Catalyst: You can craft Tier armor from non-set pieces of the same item level using the Creation Catalyst crafting system.
+• Revival Catalyst: You can craft Tier armor from non-set pieces of the same item level using the Revival Catalyst crafting system.

-- Great Vault: You can obtain tier set items from all activities that normally give Great Vault rewards, such as raiding, Mythic+ dungeons, and PvP.
+• Great Vault: You can obtain tier set items from all activities that typically reward Great Vault, such as raiding, Mythic+ dungeons, and PvP.

-Mythic dungeons and PvP are highly beneficial because even if you can't drop the set items while participating in these activities, you increase the chances of getting your set items at the Great Vault or the Creation Catalyst console in Zereth Mortis.
-At the creation catalyst console, you can convert the non-set pieces obtained in dungeons or PvP into tier set items.
+Mythic dungeons and PvP are highly beneficial because even if you can't drop the set items while participating in these activities, you increase the chances of getting your set items at the Great Vault or the Revival Catalyst console in Thaldraszus.
+At the revival catalyst console, you can convert the non-set pieces obtained in dungeons or PvP into tier set items.

 Let's have a closer look at the Great Vault feature:

-And this is what the Creation Catalyst looks like:
+And this is what the Revival Catalyst looks like:

 Back to our Feral Druid Tier Set.
 Now that you learned how to obtain the tier set, let's see some set bonuses and particularities, shall we?

-The Druid Tier set is called Tapestry of the Fixed Stars.
+The Druid Tier set is called Benevolent Embersage's Guidance.
 For the Feral spec, it comes with the following bonuses for two pieces and four pieces equipped:

 In the table below, we present you the sources for Feral Druid Tier Set items:

-The remaining tier set items (Cloak, Wrists, Waist, and Boots) can be obtained by using the Creation Catalyst in Zereth Mortis.
+The remaining tier set items (Cloak, Wrists, Waist, and Boots) can be obtained by using the Revival Catalyst in Thaldraszus.

-As previously stated, you unlock the tier set bonuses for your Feral Druid when you equip any two or four pieces of the Tapestry of the Fixed Stars set.
-For itemization and build optimization, your four pieces of tier set as a Feral Druid will be the Helm, Shoulders, Legs, and Gloves.
+As previously stated, you unlock the tier set bonuses for your Feral Druid when you equip any two or four pieces of the Benevolent Embersage's Guidance set.
+For itemization and build optimization, your four pieces of tier set as a Feral Druid will be the Chest, Shoulders, Legs, and Gloves.

 Raid Best in Slot (BiS) Gear for Feral Druids